pragmagrid/tstat/week_plan/FEB_WK_3th.md

 - [x] Write how to create dashboard.

-- [ ] Process the exception when program run the curl command through 'os.system' function.
+- [x] Process the exception when program run the curl command through 'os.system' function.

+	If the return value of os.system is zero, there's no error in running command.
+But the other value is returned, it means there's a error.